Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 Directions:

-- Put the star cookie cutters into the flat plastic container
+- Put the cookie cutters into the flat plastic container

-- Pour several spoonsful of baking soda into each cookie cutter star
+- Pour baking soda into each cookie cutter star

 - Sprinkle glitter over the soda

-- Pour a tablespoon of vinegar into the cookie cutter with the baking soda & glitter
+- Using an eye dropper, squirt vinegar into the cookie cutters with baking soda & glitter

-- The mixture will immediately fizz creating a fun fizzy star.
+- The mixture will immediately fizz creating a fun fizzy star, grasshopper, flower, etc.

 - Continue pouring vinegar on the baking soda for more fizz, foam, and fun!

-So, why does baking soda and vinegar produce a fizzy mixture?
+So, why do baking soda and vinegar produce a fizzy mixture?

 They react because one is a base (baking soda) and one is an acid (vinegar).
 Because they are exchanging atoms, the reaction releases gas, the soda receives a proton and transforms into water and carbon dioxide and you get the fizzy exploding reaction.